valendesigns/option-tree/readme.txt

 == Upgrade Notice ==

+= 1.1.5 =
+Having multiple sliders caused a naming collision in the JavaScript and is now fixed.
+Upgrade ASAP to have multiple sliders available in the UI.

 = 1.1.4 =
 Fixed the returned value of the get_option_tree() function when $is_array is set to false.
 If you have created any slider or measurement option types please read the updated documentation for examples on how to use them in your theme.